We're here to help!

 Students & families:

-To request a Chromebook or hotspot, you may directly submit a request for CSD to loan you a Chromebook and/or hotspot.
-If you no longer need a CSD hotspot or Chromebook, please write to email@example.com so we can work with you on collecting the equipment for us to redistribute to another family.
+To request a Chromebook or hotspot because you do not already have one, you may directly submit a request for CSD to loan you a Chromebook and/or hotspot.
+If you no longer need a CSD hotspot or Chromebook, please write to firstname.lastname@example.org so we can work with you on collecting the equipment for us to redistribute to another family.

 If none of the solutions below help you, please notify a teacher and ask them to send a support request to IT.
 This way, the teacher is also aware you're having a technology problem.

-If you're unable to reach a teacher, you may submit a support request directly to IT by clicking the button at the bottom of the page.
+If you're unable to reach a teacher, or if you'd really just prefer to notify IT directly, you may submit a support request directly to IT by clicking the blue button at the bottom of this page.
+Please also reach out to your student's teacher(s) to ensure they are aware of any tech issues that affect the student's access to learning.

 Staff: In addition to the general troubleshooting tips here, please check the Tech Tips and Help for staff page (also accessible under the Educators menu).
 You can also directly submit a support ticket via IncidentIQ.